canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ## Distributed cache with Redis

 Now, let's move to the distribute cache.

 A distributed cache layer lives in a separate server.
 You aren't limited to the memory of the server running your API site.

 A distributed cache makes sense when you want to share your cache server among multiple applications.
 Or, when your site is running behind a load-balancer along many instances of the same server.
 For more advantages of distributed cache, see [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)

+### Redis and ASP.NET Core

 There is an implementation of the distributed cache using Redis for ASP.NET Core.
 [Redis](https://redis.io/) is _"an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker"_.

 Using a distributed cache is similar to the in-memory cache.
-This time you need to install `Microsoft.Extensions.Caching.StackExchangeRedis` NuGet package and use the `AddStackExchangeRedisCache` method in your `ConfigureServices` method.
+This time you need to install `Microsoft.Extensions.Caching.StackExchangeRedis` NuGet package and use the `AddStackExchangeRedisCache()` method in your `ConfigureServices()` method.

 Also, you need a Redis connection string and an optional `InstanceName`.
 The `InstaceName` groups entries with a prefix.
 It's helpful when using a single Redis server with different sites.

-> Notice, there are two similar NuGet packages to use Redis with ASP.NET Core: [Microsoft.Extensions.Caching.Redis and Microsoft.Extensions.Caching.StackExchangeRedis](https://stackoverflow.com/questions/59847571/differences-between-microsoft-extensions-cashing-redis-and-microsoft-extensions).
+Notice, there are two similar NuGet packages to use Redis with ASP.NET Core: [Microsoft.Extensions.Caching.Redis and Microsoft.Extensions.Caching.StackExchangeRedis](https://stackoverflow.com/questions/59847571/differences-between-microsoft-extensions-cashing-redis-and-microsoft-extensions).
 They use different versions of the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) client.

 ```csharp
 // Startup.cs